mjjs/tsoha-2021-cabin-browser/README.md

 ## Plan
 The original plan can be found over at [plan.md](./docs/plan.md).

-## State of the project
-I have refactored the code a bit.
-The repository classes inherit from a base Repository class, which holds common functionality for them.
-The business logic has also been moved away from the routes and into separate service classes.
-These service classes handle database transactions so that the repositories do not need to be aware of when to commit or rollback the transactions.

-Apart from that, I have also added support for running the application in production using Gunicorn.

 ## Testing in Heroku
 The application can be found [here](https://cabin-browser.herokuapp.com).
 There are a few pre-made users that can be used when testing the application:

 Customer:
 * kalle.kayttaja@email.com : salasana